 Revolutionizing workflow with visual data through holographic optical technology and ICT

-A revolution in the manufacturing and logistics industries
+A revolution in the manufacturing

 following the advance of Industry 4.0

-As the IoT (Internet of Things) accelerates the 4th industrial revolution, otherwise known as Industry 4.0, on-site innovations in the manufacturing and logistics industries have become an important challenge.
+As the IoT (Internet of Things) accelerates the 4th industrial revolution, otherwise known as Industry 4.0, on-site innovations in the manufacturing have become an important challenge.
 The basis for Industry 4.0 are CPS (Cyber Physical Systems), which connect data from real-world sensor networks and other sources with advanced computing capabilities.
 Konica Minolta has developed a CPS user interface in the form of a wearable display, called the WCc, or Wearable Communicator.